Jump to Section

 Important Update: Safe Harbor Eviction Protection Period Extended

-- In order to be protected, tenants must give proof of application to their landlord right away (by June 30, 2022 at the latest, or at or before any first court appearance, whichever is sooner.)
+To be protected, tenants must give proof that they have applied to their landlord by June 30, 2022, or at or before any first court appearance, whichever is sooner.
+Documentation can be:

-- Landlords are required to give 10 days of notice of termination of tenancy for nonpayment until Sept.
+Landlords are required to give ten days of notice of termination of tenancy for nonpayment until Sept.
 30, 2022.
 If you receive a 10-day notice for nonpayment:

 Are you eligible for the Oregon Emergency Rental Assistance Program?